drac-0/Linux_Dedicated_Ransomware/README.md

 finished in 04/10/2025.
 YIPPIEEE :D

 it looks like there is a lot of room for improvisation here.
-This is some of them i could think of for now
+Here is some of them that i could think of for now

 improvisation objectives
 1. default wallpaper changer